 General guidelines for submission:

 Each manuscript should be an original document that has not been published elsewhere and is not under review for publication elsewhere.
 Length should be approximately 20 pages, format APA style (6th edition), submitted as a Word file.
-The DEADLINE for submission is September 30, 2014.
+The DEADLINE for submission has been extended to November 30, 2014.
 All submissions are online -- instructions at http://advancesinsocialwork.iupui.edu/

 For more information, email the Guest Editors as shown above.